-I generally want to point you in the direction of augmenting your low-intensity VR gaming sessions with equipment like weighted vests, ankle weights and wrist weights for extra resistance and calorie burn.
-I also want to point you towards Natural Locomotion (if you’re on PC) and the practice of running in place while you move around in-game.
+We generally want to point you in the direction of augmenting your low-intensity VR gaming sessions with equipment like weighted vests, ankle weights and wrist weights for extra resistance and calorie burn.
+We also want to point you towards Natural Locomotion (if you’re on PC) and the practice of running in place while you move around in-game.

 However, Rec Room has specific modes that work better with these implements.
 You want to find game modes that make you move the most.
 Which ones facilitate movement the best?

 Rec Room’s quests are best played with a group of four players, where you take on a pretty sizeable dungeon and collect coins before fighting a boss at the end.
 It’s all pretty standard dungeon-crawly stuff.

 What makes the quests good for fitness is the fact that they’re so long.
 If you play with all of my recommended implements, you’ll notice that you’re working up quite a sweat at the end of a quest.
 The best one for getting your body moving is the Crescendo of the Blood Moon quest, which features whips.
 Rec Room’s whip mechanics work as you lash outwards and crack them with a second motion of the arm, making them more deliberate and challenging to use than a sword.

 Rec Royale is currently Rec Room’s most intense multiplayer mode, featuring 16+ players showing down against one another across a replica of the contemporary American summer camp.